 When we’re talking about the differences between neckband headphones and earbuds, we must talk about the sound quality of these.
 Does one of them sound better than the other?

 Not really.
 The sound quality depends highly on the sound driver used inside these headphones, and as both of them use wireless technology, there isn’t any difference there.

 Here’s a fact.
 Wireless headphones usually don’t sound as good as wired headphones, and by wired headphones, I mean expensive, audiophile wired headphones.
-That’s because the wireless technology can’t transmit high-quality audio, as the audio is compressed before it is transmitted.
+That’s because wireless technology can’t transmit high-quality audio, as the audio is compressed before it is transmitted.

 However, if you’re willing to spend the extra dollar, you can go for the top-notch wireless headphones that offer true Hi-Res audio.
 However, these don’t really compete with the top-notch wired headphones, but they’re quite good.
-If you’re looking to cut the budget tight and want a good sounding headphone, you better go for a wired one.
-Here, I must mention that true wireless earbud and a neckband headphone shows little to absolutely no difference.
+If you’re looking to cut the budget tight and want a good-sounding headphone, you better go for a wired one.
+Here, I must mention that a true wireless earbud and a neckband headphone shows little to absolutely no difference.